JacobFitzp/ViewportHelper/README.md

 Offset the viewport position by a given amount, for example if you set the offset to 200px then elements within a 200px threshold of the viewport will be considered as being in the viewport.

 This is useful if you want to do something just **before** elements come into the viewport, in some cases increasing this value can offer better user experience.

+The offset can also be set to a nagative value which will have the oposite effect.

 <img src="https://i.ibb.co/BPPf02f/Group-1.png">